 Performance(correct/incorrect) ~ Heuristic(correct/incorrect) + random intercept(Colony/Ant).

-For each visit of each ant, the model thus compared the ant’s decision (performance) with the predicted decision of the heuristic from the setup alone.
+For each visit of each ant, the model thus compared the ant’s decision (performance) with the predicted decision of the heuristic.
 To compare the predictive power of each model, we established Recipient Operant Characteristic (ROC) curves (Fawcett 2006) for each heuristic and a null model containing only the random effect (ant ID and colony).
 The predictive power of all models was then compared using Area under the Curve (AUC) values of each ROC.

+Data accessibility

+An annotated script and output for all data handling and statistical analyses is presented in ESM1.
+The complete raw data is provided in ESM2.

 Results